Nana Attakora

-Clement "Nana" Attakora-Gyan (born March 27, 1989), known as Nana Attakora and later Clement Attakora, is a Canadian former soccer player and coach, formerly a player and later assistant manager and director of player personnel of Oakland Roots.
+Clement "Nana" Attakora-Gyan (born March 27, 1989), known as Nana Attakora and later Clement Attakora, is a Canadian former soccer player and coach, formerly a player and later assistant coach and director of player personnel of Oakland Roots.

 Career

 Professional

 Born in North York, Ontario, Attakora trained with Everton of the English Premier League during the summer of 2007, prior to signing for Toronto FC.
 He played in five MLS Reserve Division games in his debut season, but suffered from a groin injury for the last part of the season, preventing him from making his first team debut until August 9, 2008, when he played against Colorado Rapids.
 Attakora scored his first career goal vs. Colorado Rapids on September 12, 2009.

 Attakora went on to have a very successful campaign with Toronto FC in 2009, working his way into the starting eleven and being voted in by supporters as Toronto FC player of the month for June.
 With the addition of fellow Canadian International Adrian Cann in the 2010 season the defensive partnership has become one of the strongest in the league.
 As his contract approached expiry at the end of the 2011 season, it was heavily rumoured that he was looking to move to Europe with his newfound success after he turned down a contract that the Canadian club had offered in November.
 He later assured the fans that he had no plans on leaving Toronto and that he was waiting for increased stability with the coaching staff.

 In July 2011, Attakora was traded to San Jose Earthquakes in a multi-player deal.
 At season's end, Attakora was out of contract and exploring options abroad, after trials with Hibernian and received a contract offer from 1.
 FC Union Berlin, Attakora decided he wanted to remain in Major League Soccer.